Consultancy of the Year - Enter now

 In order to support the application, the entrant must show a successful reception for its product(s) or service and evidence of orders.
 Companies which have developed their technology from scratch may be preferred over those ‘spun out’ from other organisations.

-Young Design Engineer of the Year
+Young Design Engineer of the Year - Enter now

-Sponsor RS Components
+Sponsor: RS Components

 Young people joining the engineering profession are often required to ‘hit the ground running’ – to apply the knowledge gained from their studies and their enthusiasm to a range of projects.
 The judges will select the winner of this category by taking a range of factors into account, including: the knowledge which has been applied by the young engineer; the contribution made to projects; and the degree of innovation required.